 - Maintain good ergonomic principles: find a good chair, use proper pelvic support, have your knees at 90 degrees.

 - Raise your monitor height level with your eyes.
 Your eyes should be 20-28 inches from the monitor screen which should be at a 20-degree tilt.

 - Switch to a standing position every 20-30 minutes.

-While we pride ourselves in being able to change the way you work with the Varidesk, we know that there are times when you will have to sit.
+Tips for Sitting - While we pride ourselves in being able to change the way you work with the Varidesk, we know that there are times when you will have to sit.
 And in our move towards healthy living, we believe it’s vital that you’re able to sit properly and with good posture.
-This not only improves the condition of your back and neck, but also ensures that the benefits of the sit-stand Varidesks aren’t counteracted.
-Here are a few tips that you can utilize for those times when you have to sit.
+This not only improves the condition of your back and neck, but also ensures that the benefits of the sit-stand Vari solutions aren’t counteracted.
+Here are a few tips that you can utilize for those times when you have to sit:

 Get Active Workspace Updates